-The Company has operating leases on certain machinery and equipment, with lease terms between three and five years.
+The Company has operating leases on certain machinery, equipment, and rail cars, with lease terms between one to five years.
 Additionally, in connection with the Stelco Inc.'s emergence from CCAA, Stelco Inc. sold and leased back the land on which HW and LEW are situated under a 25 year lease.
-In connection with the Lands acquisition on June 5, 2018, the HW and LEW land leases were terminated and the associated rental payments were cancelled.
-Refer to note 4 of the Consolidated Financial Statements for further details.
+In connection with the Lands acquisition on June 5, 2018, the HW and LEW land leases were terminated and the associated rental payments were canceled.
+Refer to note 5 of the Consolidated Financial Statements for further details.